Banja Koviljača Serbia Attractions

 Vuk Cultural Center

-Up the Jovan Cvijic Promenade, there is the legacy of the renowned artist Mica Popovic, also from Loznica, with the gallery of his and works of his wife Vera Bozickovic.
-The legacy gallery is situated in one of the most representative buildings of the 19th century.
-Mica Popovic himself attended the opening ceremony in 1989.
-The festival of Mica’s and Vera’s Days takes place every June.
+Further up the Jovan Cvijić Promenade is the legacy of the renowned artist Mića Popović, also from Loznica.
+The gallery showcases works by him and his wife, Vera Božičković.
+The gallery is housed in one of the most representative 19th-century buildings, and Mića himself attended its opening ceremony in 1989.
+Every June, the festival of Mića’s and Vera’s Days takes place here.

-Along the pedestrian street, there are numerous café terraces, shops, while the TOL office is at its end.
-(Make sure to stop by for souvenirs with local motifs.)
-Another lovely building that houses the local school and the town’s church are on the hill on the right.
-The small square is home to Filip Visnjic statue by Drinka Pavlovic.
-Mr. Zoran tells me how the Virgin Mary Church is located at the very spot where the old fort stood, that this is where the famous Battle of Loznica took place in 1810 and thus where the military leader Anta Bogicevic is buried.
-But he also remembers how he played here as a boy, slipping into vast holes of tree trunks.
+Strolling along the pedestrian street, you’ll come across numerous café terraces and shops, with the Tourism Organization of Loznica office at the end.
+(Be sure to stop by for souvenirs featuring local motifs.)
+On the right, a hill is home to a lovely school building and the town’s church.
+The small square nearby features a statue of Filip Višnjić by Drinka Pavlović.
+Mr. Zoran shared how the Virgin Mary Church stands on the site of the old fortress, where the famous Battle of Loznica occurred in 1810.
+This is also where the military leader Anta Bogićević is buried.
+Zoran reminisced about playing here as a boy, slipping into the hollow trunks of ancient trees.

 Serbia-travel-Loznica-Glimpses-of-the-World